 She has almost three decades of experience working for manufacturers of recycled packaging in both the United States and Europe.
 Most recently, Brown founded and served as President of MY ECO, an incentive-based consumer waste reduction program focused on increasing the use of reusable grocery bags.
 Prior to that, she was a residential solid waste reduction consultant under contract with the U.S. Environmental Protection Agency, where she led the American Big Cities SMART campaign and designed the EPA SMART Benefit Evaluation Tool.
-Previously, Brown served as Vice President of Municipal Market Development at Waste Zero, with responsibility for municipal partnerships across the U.S., focusing on Massachusetts.
+Previously, Brown served as Vice President of Municipal Market Development at Waste Zero.

 Brown holds a BA in Psychology from Miami University.